Neptuneway/STGCN-PumpScheduler/README.md

 Each subdirectory contains the detailed code for the corresponding module.
 To run a specific module, please refer to the README file within that directory for specific instructions and guidelines.

+To ensure data security, the config.py files have been removed from each module.
+Please contact us if you require access to these configuration files.

 ## Citation

 If you use the code or ideas from this project in your research, please consider citing our paper.